 Getting Started

-The Sunlight support team is on stand by to assist with any installation and configuration issues you may encounter.
+The Sunlight support team is on standby to assist with any installation and configuration issues you may encounter.
 Link : support portal

 Note